 Technical skills (Python, JavaScript, cloud platforms, SQL), written and verbal communication for async work, self-management and time discipline, and proficiency with collaboration tools (Slack, Notion, Jira, GitHub).
 Specialization beats generalization: cloud architecture, machine learning, and regulatory compliance command higher rates than generalist roles.
 The remote job resume guide covers how to highlight these skills effectively.

 It depends on the company.
 Location-agnostic employers (GitLab, Buffer, Automattic) pay the same salary regardless of where the worker lives.
 Location-adjusted employers (Google, Meta, most large tech companies) apply a cost-of-living formula that can reduce pay by 15–30% for workers outside major metro areas.
 Ask directly during the interview: “Does this role have location-agnostic compensation?”
 The answer determines the negotiation strategy.
 For more on how remote pay works, see how remote jobs pay.
-For detailed salary data by industry and experience level, see our analysis of whether remote jobs pay more.
+For detailed salary data by industry and experience level, see whether remote jobs pay more.

-the highest-paying options include Google remote jobs with salaries up to $350,000
+The highest-paying options include Google remote jobs with salaries up to $350,000.